farukterzioglu/AspNetMvcClaimsSample/README.md

 # AspNetMvcClaimsSample

-This repository has three different branched for different features;
+This repository has three different branches for different features;

 "AspNetMvcClaims-Minimum"
 Asp.Net MVC application with claims implemented minimally